Robert Dudley (explorer): Expeditions

 Dudley divided his forces, sending the Intent and Regard to the north.
 In Trinidad, he recruited a Spanish-speaking Indian who promised to escort an expedition to a gold mine up the Orinoco River.
 The expedition, led by Captain Jobson, returned after two weeks; as it turned out, their guide had deserted them, and they had struggled back.
 Dudley returned to Trinidad.

 On 12 March, Dudley's fleet sailed north, where it finally captured a Spanish merchantman.
 It then sailed on to Cabo Rojo, in Puerto Rico, waited for suitable prey for some time, and then sailed towards Bermuda.
 A storm blew the Beare north to near what is now New England before the fleet finally reached the Azores.
 Low on provisions and working guns, Dudley sailed for home, but he met a Spanish man-of-war on the way.
 He managed to outmanoeuvre and cripple it in a two-day battle, but decided not to board it.
 The Beare arrived at St Ives in Cornwall at the end of May 1595, and Dudley heard that Captain Woods had taken three ships.

-The next year, 1596, Dudley joined Robert Devereux, 2nd Earl of Essex, to serve as commander of the Nonpareil in an expedition against Cadiz.
-He was later knighted for his conduct in the Capture of Cadiz, although what he did is not recorded.
+The next year, 1596, Dudley joined Robert Devereux, 2nd Earl of Essex, to serve as commander of the Nonpareil in an expedition against Cádiz.
+He was later knighted for his conduct in the Capture of Cádiz, although what he did is not recorded.
 Shortly afterwards he married Alice, daughter of Sir Thomas Leigh of Stoneleigh.

 In 1597, Dudley sent Captain Wood on a trading voyage to China with the Beare, the Beare's Whelp and the Benjamin, but they never returned.